-A forced air oven is simply an oven with a fan.
+A forced air oven or hot air oven is simply an oven with a fan.
 Most domestic and laboratory ovens these days have a fan to help distribute the heat evenly around the oven.

 Without a fan you will often get cold or hot spots, meaning uneven heating, drying or testing.